 2. Speak natural language measurements—our AI converts square footage into board feet instantly.

-3. Select open-cell, closed-cell, or rigid board from realtime Louisville KY supplier feeds.
+3. Select insulation type from real-time Louisville supplier feeds.

 4. Review auto-generated labor hours based on crew size and site conditions.